TITLE: President and CEO

-Before stepping into this role, she was the director of programs at the foundation for six years and a program officer for three years.
+Before stepping into this role, she was the vice president of programs, director of programs, and program officer.
 She has also worked as an adjunct professor at the University of South Carolina Upstate.

 Her foundation bio shares:

-Molly Talbot-Metz is the Vice President of Programs for the Mary Black Foundation.
+Molly Talbot-Metz is the President & CEO for the Mary Black Foundation.
 In this position, Molly is responsible for the Foundation’s grantmaking and strategic initiatives; evaluating the Foundation’s and its grantees’ impact; providing leadership in the community; and maintaining relationships with the Foundation’s grantees and Board of Trustees.